-Here are 13 powerful Ghanaians who failed at school, but still won at life.
+Here are 13 powerful Ghanaians who failed at school, but still succeeded in life.

-She failed the West African Senior School certificate Exam (WASSCE) when she first wrote it. she followed up with the November/December private WASSCE exams and failed as well.
-She wrote the exam the following year and passed, enabling her to attend the Central University College.
+Yvonne Nelson failed the West African Senior School Certificate Exam (WASSCE) when she first wrote it.
+The star actress followed up that same year with the November/December (Nov/Dec) private WASSCE exams and failed as well.
+She then wrote Nov/Dec the following year and passed, enabling her to attend the Central University College.
 Today, she is one of the richest and most powerful actresses in Africa.

 Kwadwo Nkansah (Lil Win )

-He has a weak educational background and cannot express himself in English.
-But he has established himself as one of the most successful Twi language actors in Africa.
+But despite this lack of solid educational background, the actor, who is popularly referred to as Lil Win, has established himself as one of the most successful Twi language actors in Africa.